Industrial Pendant Light - Ambiance & Style above your Dining Table

 What is Industrial Design in Lighting?

-- Raw materials: steel, cast iron, copper, brass, rust color, matte black.
+- Raw materials: Steel, cast iron, copper, brass, rust color, matte black.
 No glossy plastics or white plastics.

-- Simple shapes: a cylinder, a dome, a pipe, a sphere.
+- Simple shapes: A cylinder, a dome, a pipe, a sphere.
 No complex ornaments — form follows function.

-Materials: Steel, Cast Iron and Copper
+Materials: Steel, Cast Iron, and Copper

 Steel (Matte Black)